Last Updated on 17 February, 2024 by Rejaul Karim

 In the U.S., futures are regulated by the U.S. Commodity Futures Trading Commission.
 Futures contracts are settled in two ways: Mark-to-Market (MTM) settlement and final settlement.
 The former implies that the contract’s value is marked to its current market value while the latter happens on the last trading day of the futures contract

-When a party buys a futures contract, it has an obligation to purchase the underlying asset at a later date and a predetermined price, while the counterparty (the seller) has an obligation to sell the underlying asset to the buyer on the agreed date and at the agreed price.
+When a party buys a futures contract in the markets, it has an obligation to purchase the underlying asset, such as stocks, at a later date and a predetermined price, while the counterparty (the seller) has an obligation to sell the underlying asset to the buyer on the agreed date and at the agreed price.
+This can be useful for day trading and is often facilitated by brokers.

-Thus, as the futures price changes, the parties gain or lose money.
+Thus, as the stock futures market price changes, the parties gain or lose USD money.
 At the end of each trading day, the clearinghouse determines the average of the final futures trades of the day and designates that price as the settlement price.
-All contracts are then said to be marked to the settlement price.
+All contracts are then said to be marked to the settlement price, with fees applied accordingly.

-For example, if the buyer purchases a futures contract at a futures price of $100,000 and, by the end of the day, the price makes a 1% gain ($1,000), the buyer’s account would be credited with $1,000, with the money coming from the account of the seller (the seller losses $1,000).
+For example, if the buyer purchases a futures contract at a futures price of $100,000 in the markets and opens an account with a broker, and by the end of the day, the price makes a 1% gain ($1,000) in USD, the buyer’s account would be credited with $1,000, with the money coming from the account of the seller (the seller losses $1,000).
 Conversely, if the futures price of the contract decreases, the seller gains money and his account is credited with the profit which is transferred from the buyer’s account.

 Futures are leveraged products (trade on margin), so a trader needs to only have a fraction of the total worth of a contract to be able to carry it — the broker lends him the rest of the capital.
 That fraction the trader needs to deposit in his account to be able to carry a contract is known as the initial margin, which the broker can use to offset any losses in the trader’s account.
 As the account is depleted by losses, the amount in the account should not fall below a certain level, known as the maintenance margin.
 If the account falls below that level, the trader will get a margin call — the broker requesting him to deposit more money.

-The initial margin is usually about 5-20% of the total worth of the contract, while the maintenance margin may be 30-40% of the initial margin.
-Assuming the initial margin is 10% of the contract’s worth, the traders would need to deposit $10,000 to trade a $100,000 contract, and the rest would be lent by the broker.
-If the contract makes a 1% up move, the buyer would gain $1,000, which is 10% of his account size, while the seller would lose the same amount.
-So, in this case, there is a 10x leverage.
+The initial margin required for futures trading is usually about 5-20% of the total worth of the contract, and traders can rely on brokers to lend them the rest.
+In the futures markets, day trading is a popular strategy that requires traders to maintain a maintenance margin of 30-40% of the initial margin.
+Assuming an initial margin of 10% of the contract’s worth, a trader would need to deposit $10,000 to trade a $100,000 contract with a 10x leverage.
+If the contract makes a 1% up move, the buyer would gain $1,000 while the seller would lose the same amount.

-Those who day trade futures never get involved in the actual delivery because their trades are closed on the day they are opened.
+Those who day trade futures in the stock markets never get involved in the actual delivery because their trades are closed on the day they are opened.
 It is important to know that not all contracts are settled by physical delivery; some like index futures contracts are settled in cash.
 This can again be done on the expiry of the contract or before the expiry date.
+For those who prefer swing trading account, it is essential to understand the term of their contracts.

 Understanding swing trading

-Swing trading is a speculative trading strategy that tries to benefit from short-term price movements.
+Swing trading is a speculative trading strategy that tries to benefit from short-term price movements in the stock market, index futures, and futures markets.
 This style of trading lies in the middle of the spectrum between day trading and position trading.
-The key difference is the holding period: swing traders hold their positions beyond the trading day but not more than a few weeks.
-Thus, swing traders are subjected to overnight risks.
+The key difference is the holding period: swing traders hold their positions beyond the trading day but not more than a few weeks, using margin to maximize their profits.
+Thus, swing traders are subjected to overnight risks in these volatile markets.

 Swing traders can check their positions periodically and take action when critical points are reached.
 Unlike day trading, swing trading does not require constant monitoring, since the trades last for several days or weeks.